davfranco1/davfranco1/README.md

 Crazy passionate about airplanes ✈️ (always looking up), sports 🏋️‍♂️, nature 🏞️ and new tech 💡.

-Always open to coffee ☕, a walk in Retiro park 🌲 and a nice chat.
+Always open to a fresh brew ☕ and a nice chat.

 💬 Reach me anytime at linkedin.com/in/franco-david.